Santiago8888/Medium/Software-Pathology.md

 ### 3. Eight Concepts to know about Medical Pathology

+MIT has a program for non-medical practicioners called GEMS to get an introductory understanding of the medical profession.
+The first subject, and the only one mandatory is Principles of Pathology based on the homologous book by .
+Robbins.
+The next section contains reflections from the initial chapters.
+My experience is limited to 2 months of research, professional interactions in the healthcare industry as a consultant and previous knowledge from past writings [1][2][3].

 #### 3.1 The human body is the epitome of a well engineered system.

 Futile is to attempt to describe the level of sophistication of the human body.
 But here are two example to give you an idea about it: